Theatre Residency Week FAQs

-Students will stay on campus at Stuartholme School in its boarding facilities and spend each day developing their theatre skills through workshops conducted by Core Group Artists who have a speciality in a particular style of theatre.
-Each Core Group will work towards a performance on Friday 26 September for a live audience of family and friends.
+Students will stay on campus at Stuartholme School in its boarding facilities and spend each day developing their theatre skills through workshops conducted by Core Group Artists who have a speciality in a particular style of theatre-making.
+Each Core Group will work towards a performance on the Friday evening for a live audience of family and friends.

 Participants will choose groups to join and work with each day to build their live performance outcome together.
-These are called Core Groups and usually have 15-20 students each.
-They are facilitated by experienced Teaching Artists, who are carefully selected by Queensland Theatre.
+These are called Core Groups and usually have approximately 20 students each.
+They are facilitated by experienced Teaching Artists, who are carefully selected by Queensland Theatre Company’s Education & Young People team.

 Inclusions: